wanjinchang/deep_headpose_tf/README.md

 ## Setup_data

-Usr the script ``python utils/data_preprocess.py`` to generate your own annotation file and face images from 300W-LP dataset.
+Use the script ``python utils/data_preprocess.py`` to generate your own annotation file and face images from 300W-LP dataset.
     One row for one image;
     Row format: `image_file_path pitch raw roll`;
     Here is an example: